 Basilica di Sant'Eustorgio

-Canals were the autostrade of medieval Milan, transporting timber, marble, salt, oil and wine into town.
+Canals were once the autostradas of medieval Milan, transporting timber, marble, salt, oil and wine into town.
 The largest of them, the...

 Piazza Sant'Eustorgio · interesting places nearby